ruvllm_status

 Get ruvllm-wasm availability and initialization status.
 Use when sending every prompt to the Anthropic API is wrong because you need local inference — air-gapped environments, MicroLoRA-fine-tuned per-task adapters, or sub-cent per-call cost.
 For general Claude work native Task is the right call.

-AI agents call ruvllm_status to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call ruvllm_status to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool retrieves status information about a local inference runtime (ruvllm-wasm).
 It performs a pure read operation—checking availability and initialization state—without modifying any state, executing commands, or triggering side effects.
 The high confidence reflects the explicit 'Get' verb and status-query semantics in both name and description.